hai-nguyen-van/thinkpad-x1/README.md

 Fix sound in a OS X Mavericks virtual machine in VMware Workstation 10
 ----------------------
-  1. Identify the audio output used by the host system with `aplay -L`
+  1. Identify the audio output used by the host system with `aplay -L`.
+It may look like `sysdefault:CARD=PCH`.
-  2. Open the virtual machine `.vmx` file and change the following variables with identified devices
+  2. Open the virtual machine `.vmx` file and change the following variables with the identified device

 		sound.fileName = "sysdefault:CARD=PCH"
 		sound.autodetect = "FALSE"

 ----------------------